 - Kale

-Probiotics are groups of microorganisms that are alive and help your body in many ways by nourishing your gut microbes.
-It not only acts as a digestive aid, but research suggests it may also reduce inflammation.
+Probiotics are groups of living microorganisms that help your body by nourishing your gut microbes.
+Beyond acting as a digestive aid, research suggests probiotics may also help to strengthen the gut barrier and potentially reduce systemic inflammation, which could benefit eczema [6].

 Some examples of probiotic-rich food: